Jessica Blank: Play writing and directing

-Blank and Jensen co-wrote The Exonerated, a play based on interviews they conducted with more than 40 exonerated death row inmates.
+Blank and Erik Jensen co-wrote The Exonerated, a play based on interviews they conducted with more than 40 exonerated death row inmates.
 In spring 2002, they co-directed The Exonerated at The Actors' Gang Theater.
 That production was nominated for five Ovation Awards and three NAACP Awards, won the Ovation for Best World Premiere Play, and has toured universities nationally.
 The New York production of The Exonerated ran for more than 600 performances off-Broadway, toured nationally, and won the Outer Critics Circle, Lortel, and Drama Desk awards, as well as awards from Amnesty International, American Bar Association, National Association of Criminal Defense Lawyers, and more.
 It was adapted as a movie for Court TV starring Brian Dennehy, Danny Glover, Delroy Lindo, Aidan Quinn, and Susan Sarandon.
 The play has been produced internationally in Dublin, Edinburgh, and London, in the United Kingdom; and in Japan, Mexico, France, China, Thailand, Iran, and Italy.
 It has been translated into French, Spanish, Italian, Mandarin, and Japanese.
 Blank and Jensen's book Living Justice (2005), a memoir about the making of "The Exonerated", was published by Simon & Schuster.

 Blank and Jensen also co-wrote the documentary play Aftermath, based on interviews they conducted in 2008 with Iraqi civilian refugees in Jordan.
 Blank directed Aftermath off-Broadway at the New York Theatre Workshop; it was nominated for Drama League Awards and toured internationally for two years.
 They have a new documentary play under commission at The Public Theater with original music by Grammy-winning songwriter Steve Earle.

 Their play, "How To Be A Rock Critic" (based on the writings of Lester Bangs), received a commission from Center Theatre Group and was produced at the Kirk Douglas Theater, South Coast Repertory, ArtsEmerson, Steppenwolf Theatre Company, and Off-Broadway at The Public Theater, with Jensen starring and Blank directing.
 They are at work on a new documentary play, under commission from the Public Theater, in collaboration with the Grammy Award-winning musician Steve Earle entitled Coal Country at the Cherry Lane Theatre in New York City.

 "Liberty City," a play co-written by Blank and April Yvette Thompson, was produced Off-Broadway by New York Theatre Workshop in 2008, with Blank directing.
 It has toured to Miami and elsewhere.
 It was nominated for Lucille Lortel, Drama Desk, and Outer Critics Circle awards, and won Chicago's Jeff award in 2015.

 Blank and Jensen wrote "The Line" in 2020, which tells the story about New York City health-care workers fighting against COVID-19.
 The one-hour documentary-style production was directed by Blank, produced and presented by the Public, and streamed on YouTube until September 1, 2020.